PySpark filter()

 df.filter(df.state.contains("H")).show()

-If you have SQL background you must be familiar with like
+If you are coming from SQL background, you must be familiar with like

 and rlike

-(regex like), PySpark also provides similar methods in Column class to filter similar values using wildcard characters.
-You can use rlike() to filter by checking values case insensitive.
+(regex like).
+PySpark also provides similar methods in the Column class to filter similar values using wildcard characters.
+You can use rlike() for case insensitive.

 data2 = [(2,"Michael Rose"),(3,"Robert Williams"),